themensch/themensch.github.io/Decuma Notes.md

     - There is someone whom everyone in our group dislikes.
 Who are they and why
         - 3 person council oversees (head of terraforming, chief resource officer, major type)
             - Crevice overseer - he is a stooge.
 Trying to make this a money making enterprise.
                 - The vorgons/giant snail people.
-Beaucracy lords.
+Beauracracy lords.
 Cowardly and hides in shell.
 They react poorly to spores
                     - Regional Director Torga
     - Which event or holiday is celebrated more than any other in our location?
         - Spore seasons (Splooms) happen periodically (roughly around the time of the lunar eclipse)